The $L^p$-diameter of the space of contractible loops: Introduction and main results

-Note that if $D = 0$ then $\Phi$ is a quasi-morphism on $\cl G.$ We therefore call a functional satisfying the properties \ref{p1}, \ref{p3}, \ref{p4} an $L^1$ {\em para-morphism}.
-In addition, Property \ref{p1} implies that $\delta\Phi$ is a $(1,1)$-bounded 2-group cocycle and defines a certain cohomology class, see e.g., \cite{Gal-Kedra-2cocycle, Gal-Kedra-refinement}.
+\begin{rmk}Note that if $D = 0$ then $\Phi$ is a quasi-morphism on $\cl G.$ We therefore call a functional satisfying the properties \ref{p1}, \ref{p3}, \ref{p4} an $L^1$ {\em para-morphism}.
+In addition, Property \ref{p1} implies that $\delta\Phi$ is a $1$-bounded group two-cocycle and defines a certain cohomology class, see \cite{Gal-Kedra-2cocycle, Gal-Kedra-refinement}.
 The notion of a para-morphism can be generalized to the general framework on a normed group $(G,\nu),$ where $\nu$ is the norm, and we expect it to yield further applications in geometry and dynamics.
-We remark that we construct such $\Phi$ using surface braid groups on $n$ strands for each $n>3$ and denote it $\Phi_n.$
+We remark that we construct such $\Phi$ using surface braid groups on $n$ strands for each $n>3$ and denote it by $\Phi_n.$ \end{rmk}

 We now explain how Proposition \ref{prop: prop} implies Theorem \ref{thm: diam eq}.

 \begin{proof}[Proof of Theorem \ref{thm: diam eq}]

 Let $L$ be the standard equator and $\Phi$ provided by Proposition \ref{prop: prop}.
 Now suppose that $g(L) = f(L)$ for $f, g \in \cl G.$ Then $h = g^{-1} f$ satisfies $h(L) = L$.
 Therefore,